 Finally, DKS is finalizing the master calendar, which includes proposed timing for focus groups, presentations, events - everything for the path forward in 2025, as well as a draft of talking points.

 Action: Information.
 The Committee may provide additional direction at its discretion.

-Robert Phipps (FCOG) gave a Measure C Renewal update and introduced Kendall Flint who answered questions via Zoom.
+• Robert Phipps (FCOG) reported on Measure C Renewal update.